-- A Chief of Campus Safety and Emergency Management; - One (1) Associate Director of Investigations and Administrations; - One (1) Assistant Director of Transportation and Parking Services - One (1) Captain of Operations, Emergency Management and Training - Two (2) Lieutenants (one of which manages our Fire Safety Program); - Four (4) Sergeants (two of which are our tour supervisors while the other two play a role as our Sgt. of Community Relations & Crime Prevention, and a Sgt. of Transportation); and - Thirty-Seven (37) carefully selected and trained male and female officers, many of whom have law enforcement backgrounds.
+- A Chief of Campus Safety and Emergency Management; - One (1) Associate Director of Transportation and Administrations; - One (1) Captain of Operations, Emergency Management, Fire Life Safety and Training - Four (4) Sergeants (two of which are our tour supervisors while the other two play a role as our Sgt. of Community Relations and Crime Prevention, and a Sqt. of Transportation); and - Thirty-Three (33) carefully selected and trained male and female officers, many of whom have law enforcement backgrounds.

 Public safety officers provide vehicle, bicycle, and foot patrols of the entire campus, parking lots, buildings, and residence halls; protect life and property; in concert with Health Services ensure that those sick or injured receive prompt medical treatment; respond to and investigate reports of crime; enforce traffic regulations, fire safety, and conduct crime-prevention programs and seminars.
-Jurisdiction is limited to the interior and the sidewalk perimeter of the Garden City campus and Parking Field 9 (Garden City pool).
+Jurisdiction is limited to the interior and the sidewalk perimeter of the Garden City.
 Each of the centers provides security only for the interior space that is leased by the university.